• Residence & Occupation Permits

 Why Retire to Mauritius?

-Mauritius is consistently recognised as one of Africa’s safest, most stable, and best-governed countries.
-For retirees, this combination of lifestyle and financial benefits is unmatched.
-Here’s why it’s catching the attention of retirees worldwide:
+Mauritius is consistently ranked as one of Africa’s safest, most stable, and best-governed countries.
+For retirees, the island offers a rare combination of lifestyle appeal and financial efficiency.

-The island offers a 15% flat tax rate, with no inheritance tax, no capital gains tax, and no taxation on worldwide assets (unless remitted into Mauritius).
-This makes retirement planning simple and tax-efficient.
+Mauritius operates on a simple and transparent tax system.
+Retirees benefit from a 15% flat income tax rate, with no capital gains tax, no inheritance tax, and no tax on worldwide assets unless funds are remitted into Mauritius.
+This makes long-term retirement planning both predictable and tax-efficient.

-Mauritius offers a Residence Permit for Retired Non-Citizens, designed for individuals aged 50 and above who meet specific financial criteria.
+Mauritius offers a Residence Permit for Retired Non-Citizens, specifically designed for individuals aged 50 and above who meet defined financial criteria.

 To qualify, applicants must:

-Commit to transferring USD 24,000 annually (or USD 2,000 monthly) into a Mauritian bank account.
+• Commit to transferring USD 24,000 per year (or USD 2,000 per month) into a Mauritian bank account

-Once approved, the Residence Permit is valid for 10 years and is renewable.
+Once approved, the retirement residence permit is valid for 10 years and is renewable, offering long-term security for retirees.

-Relocating on a retirement permit involves a few essential steps.
-Here’s what to prepare:
+Relocating to Mauritius on a retirement permit involves a few essential administrative steps.
+Preparing correctly ensures a smooth and efficient application process.

 Medical Examination